andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 #### Getting a user token interactively

- There are situations however that you need to force users interact with Azure Active Directory v2 endpoint – some examples include:
+ There are situations however that you need to force users interact with Azure Active Directory v2 endpoint ï¿½ some examples include:
 - Users may need to reenter their credentials because the password has expired
 - Your application is requesting access to a resource that the user needs to consent to
 - Two factor authentication is required